dtekcth/data101/src/beginner/git/setup.md

 these are what we need however.
 Your SSH-key will now be found at `~/.ssh/` (inside your home directory).
 You'll be presented with two files, one named `id_ed25519` and one named `id_ed25519.pub`.
-The `.pub` file is your public key which you need to put into GitHub later.
+The `.pub` file is your public key which you need to put into GitHub later. [^encryption]

 > The other file is the private key, and is for verifying that you are who your
 > public key says you are.
 Do ***not*** share this with anyone else.
 Ever.
 Only